<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 11. Indexing

 Indexing is the process of adding your website pages to search engines like Google.
-This occurs after Google has crawled your website, which basically means they have followed your links and gone through the contents of your site and created an index.
+It follows the crawling phase, where Google follows your links and examines your site’s content to create an index.

 12. Internal and External Links